andrew-quinn/eqparsetables/README.md

 you would end up with a table showing Healzalot having cast Huge Healing 100 times and Pretty Big Healing 50 times, with Healzalittle having cast them 15 and 5 times, respectively.

-### Blacklisting Spells
+### Blocklisting Spells
 Let's face it, not every spellcast that ends up in your log file is necessarily interesting.
 Does anyone care that a cleric cast Lesser Yaulp 342 times on last night's raid?
 Not likely.
-That's where the blacklist comes in.
+That's where the blocklist comes in.

-Create a file named `blacklist.ini` in the directory with eqparsetables.py or direct EQParseTables to a custom blacklist using the `-b` switch followed by the path to your custom blacklist.
-Blacklisting a spell is then as simple as adding a line to that file containing only the name of the spell you want blacklisted.
+Create a file named `blocklist.ini` in the directory with eqparsetables.py or direct EQParseTables to a custom blocklist using the `-b` switch followed by the path to your custom blocklist.
+Blocklisting a spell is then as simple as adding a line to that file containing only the name of the spell you want blocklisted.
 Don't worry about adding spell ranks to the end of the name; EQParseTables takes care of that for you.
-For instance, if you want to blacklist all ranks of Lesser Yaulp, just add the line
+For instance, if you want to blocklist all ranks of Lesser Yaulp, just add the line

 `Lesser Yaulp`

-to your blacklist.ini!
-Since EQParseTables blacklists anything beginning with the spell names you type in, ignoring those annoying placeholder clickies and illusions is as easy as adding
+to your blocklist.ini!
+Since EQParseTables blocklists anything beginning with the spell names you type in, ignoring those annoying placeholder clickies and illusions is as easy as adding

 `Shadow of`

 `Illusion:`

-to the blacklist.
+to the blocklist.
 Hooray!

 ### Player Config
 Since GamParse summaries don't include players' classes, you'll need to set up a file called `config.ini` in your EQParseTables directory.
 This is what's known as a CSV (comma separated values) file, and adding a player is as easy as adding a line for each player containing his or her name, EQ class abbreviation, and nickname.
 For instance, if you have a druid with the ridiculously long and just plain ridiculous name Evilhealzforthewin, simply add this to your config.ini: